highfidelity/hifi-docs-grav-content/02.create-and-explore/13.archives/09.create-a-tablet-app/docs.md

 **Running Scripts (Ctlr + J) -> From Disk -> Open gemstoneApp.js**.
 After that, you can click on the Gemstone button from the tablet and load the app.

-### Step 4: Add an icon for your app
+#### Step 4: Add an icon for your app

-As you may have noticed, we never specified an icon for our app and the tablet defaults it to the “pencil & wrench” icon that was also used for Edit.
+As you may have noticed, we never specified an icon for our app and the tablet defaults it to the “pencil & wrench” icon that was also used for Create.
 Let’s make something more appropriate for our Gemstone Magic Maker.

 The recommended specs for tablet icon art are **50 by 50(or square), white on a transparent background in the SVG file format**.
 You can create your own icon using graphic design software or any other online resources.
 For this, we used [The Noun Project](https://thenounproject.com/), a site where designers create icons and share them for free use under [Creative Commons](https://creativecommons.org/).
 We picked the [gemstone icon by Cengiz SARI from the Noun Project](https://thenounproject.com/search/?q=gemstone&i=9978).
 The icon was then modified so that the vector paths are in white and in the correct dimension.